How scientists are helping in celebrating an eco-friendly Diwali

 Diwali 2019: Sivakasi ready with green crackers

-"I am happy to announce that we have green crackers with reduced emission by minimum 30 per cent.
+"I am happy to announce that we have green crackers with reduced emission by a minimum 30 per cent.
 These are environment-friendly.
-We had appealed to our scientists to come up with an alternative to the polluting firecrackers so that people's sentiment are taken care of without harming the environment," Harsh Vardhan said.
+We had appealed to our scientists to come up with an alternative to the polluting firecrackers so that people's sentiment is taken care of without harming the environment," Harsh Vardhan said.

-The scientists informed that buyers should lookout for a green logo as well as a Quick Response (QR) coding system, which have been developed for differentiation of green crackers from conventional crackers.
+The scientists informed that buyers should look out for a green logo as well as a Quick Response (QR) coding system, which has been developed for differentiation of green crackers from conventional crackers.

 About 530 emissions testing certificates have been issued to fireworks manufactures for new and improved formulations meeting the stipulated guidelines of green crackers, Harsh Vardhan said.